 Anonymous

 I worked in an academic institute located in Noida for more than 10 years.
-I resigned last year and gave them 3 months notice in advance.
-On accepting my resignation after 10 days, the institute told me to stay till end of the semester which was more than 3 weeks over the 90 days notice.
-I literally told them that it is not possible for me to continue even for a single day after 3 months/90 days.
-Therefore, I stopped going after 3 months and told them to give me the Relieving letter and Gratuity/settle my accounts.
-Instead they forced me to do extra work, which I did and completed it over weekends - on the promise that they will soon give me the letter.
+I resigned last year and gave them 3 months' notice in advance.
+Upon accepting my resignation after 10 days, the institute asked me to stay until the end of the semester, which was more than 3 weeks beyond the 90 days' notice.
+I clearly communicated to them that it was not possible for me to continue even for a single day after the stipulated 3 months/90 days.
+Consequently, I ceased going to work after the 3 months and requested my Relieving letter and settlement of my accounts.
+However, they insisted I perform extra work, which I completed over weekends, based on their promise that they would promptly provide the letter.

-Later after repeated following up, (i) they told me to pay 3 weeks worth of Basic+DA, else they will not give me the letter and settle my accounts. (ii) Or, I can get a relieving letter of end of semester (3 weeks more than my last date of employment) without paying any relieving dues.
+Subsequently, after numerous follow-ups, they presented me with two options: (i) to pay 3 weeks' worth of Basic+DA, otherwise, they would not issue the letter or settle my accounts, or (ii) to receive a relieving letter indicating the end of the semester (3 weeks beyond my last employment date) without any relieving dues.

-Further, they also forfeited my around 40 days of vacation days as the institute does not give EL (earned leave) to teaching staff/ faculty according to their employment rules and give only 60 days of vacation days every academic year (July 1 to June 30).
+Moreover, they withheld approximately 40 days of vacation days as the institute's employment regulations did not grant EL (earned leave) to teaching staff/faculty, providing only 60 days of vacation annually (from July 1 to June 30).

-As I got a new job after my last day at institute, so I had to pay them money (relieving charges) and got relieving letter.
-And, I got it after 2 months 20 days from my last date of employment/ relieving date.
+Upon securing a new job post my departure from the institute, I paid the requested money (relieving charges) to obtain the relieving letter.
+However, I received it after 2 months and 20 days from my last employment date/relieving date.

 From India, New Delhi

 There is no separate notice period for academic institutions.
-But the issue is that institutions imparting education is not an industry falling under the Industrial Disputes Act.
-Though some labour laws like EPF & MP Act, ESI Act (in some states and that also restricted to private educational institutions, Gratuity Act etc) and Acts like PoSH Act are applicable to such establishments, teachers are not considered as workmen.
-It is true that the private educational institutions make profits and the basic objective of many of them are profits only, in the formal manner it is dealing with "education" and the teachers are the persons who make it.
+But the issue is that institutions imparting education are not an industry falling under the Industrial Disputes Act.
+Though some labor laws like EPF & MP Act, ESI Act (in some states and that also restricted to private educational institutions, Gratuity Act, etc.) and Acts like PoSH Act are applicable to such establishments, teachers are not considered as workmen.
+It is true that private educational institutions make profits and the basic objective of many of them is profits only; in a formal manner, it is dealing with "education," and the teachers are the persons who make it.
 Therefore, the relationship between the teachers and the management will be decided mainly by the state education policy and the policy of the school.

-It is fair to ask a teacher to complete the sessions before he leaves but it is unfair to collect notice pay MONEY from the said teacher.
-When notice pay is a concept in the labour law and embodied in the Industrial Disputes Act and Industrial Employment (Standing Orders) Act, the management should not have used it as a tool to make profit.
-Moreover, Industrial Disputes Act only says that in order to terminate a workman notice (one month notice) should be given to him and the Act does not say that the workman should give notice to leave!
-Of course, if there is a certified standing orders and the same provide for notice from the workman, it could be maintainable.
-But when an educational institution is not an industry or a teacher is not a workman how can the management initiate action against a teacher invoking the provisions of ID Act or Standing order Act?
+It is fair to ask a teacher to complete the sessions before he leaves, but it is unfair to collect notice pay MONEY from the said teacher.
+When notice pay is a concept in labor law and embodied in the Industrial Disputes Act and Industrial Employment (Standing Orders) Act, the management should not have used it as a tool to make a profit.
+Moreover, the Industrial Disputes Act only says that in order to terminate a workman, notice (one month notice) should be given to him, and the Act does not say that the workman should give notice to leave!
+Of course, if there are certified standing orders and the same provide for notice from the workman, it could be maintainable.
+But when an educational institution is not an industry or a teacher is not a workman, how can the management initiate action against a teacher invoking the provisions of the ID Act or Standing Order Act?

 Therefore, please go through your state education policy and see if there is any provision for notice pay.
 If not, you may lodge a complaint before the District Education Officer or such other officer who is the appropriate authority under the policy.
 You can also check the rules relating to vacation and payment of salary during vacation.